Unifying lower bounds for algebraic machines, semantically: Contents of the paper

 \subsection{Mulmuley's geometrization}

 Contrarily to Ben-Or's model, the \pram machines do not decide sets of reals but of integers, making the use of algebraico-geometric results to uncover their geometry much less obvious.
-The mechanisms of Mulmuley's proof rely on twin geometrizations: one of a special optimization problem that can be represented by a surface in $\realN^3$ Subsec.~\ref{subsec:optprob}-\ref{subsec:param}, the other one by building explicitly, given a \pram, a set of algebraic surfaces such that the points accepted by the machine are exactly the integer points enclosed by the set of surfaces.
+The mechanisms of Mulmuley's proof rely on twin geometrizations: one of a special optimization problem that can be represented by a surface in $\realN^3$ (subsections ~\ref{subsec:optprob} and \ref{subsec:param}), the other one by building explicitly, given a \pram, a set of algebraic surfaces such that the points accepted by the machine are exactly the integer points enclosed by the set of surfaces.

+That second part can be abstracted as a relation between the sets decided by \prams without bit operations and division-free algebraic \prams.
+In other words, the set of integral points accepted by a \pram without bit operations coincides with the integral points lying in the set decided by a corresponding algebraic \pram.
+This is stated as (\Cref{prop:NCminusZequivR}).

-Finally, the proof is concluded by a purely geometrical theorem (Thm.~\ref{thm:mulmuley-geometric})\footnote{We would like to stress here that this separation in three movement, with a geometrical tour-de-force, is not explicit in the original article.
-We nonetheless believe it greatly improves the exposition.} expressing a tension between the two geometrizations.
-Our work focuses here only on the construction of a set algebraic surfaces representing the computation of a \pram; the remaining part of our proof follows Mulmuley's original technique closely.
+Finally, the proof is concluded by a purely geometrical theorem (\Cref{thm:mulmuley-geometric}).
+We would like to stress here that this separation in three movement, with a geometrical tour-de-force, is not explicit in the original article.
+We nonetheless believe it greatly improves the exposition (on top of allowing for a stregthening of the results).
+This geometric theorem expresses a tension between the two geometrizations.
+Our work focuses here only on the construction of a set of algebraic surfaces representing the computation of a \pram; the remaining part of our proof follows Mulmuley's original technique closely.

 \paragraph{Building surfaces}